Geometric constant term functor(s): Proof of t:main adj : constructing the unit of the adjunction

 On the other hand, the map

 is an isomorphism.

 \sssec{} By \propref{p:Bun_tilde_G}(ii), the morphism $\wt\sfp$ in \eqref{e:wtsfp} is quasi-compact, so the functor $\wt\sfp_\blacktriangle$ is well-defined.

-\begin{rem} By the same \propref{p:Bun_tilde_G}(ii), $\wt\sfp$ is representable, and in fact schematic.
+\begin{rem} By \propref{p:Bun_tilde_G}(ii), $\wt\sfp$ is representable, and in fact schematic.
 As was already mentioned in \secref{sss:blacktriangle}, this implies that the morphism $\wt\sfp_\blacktriangle\to \wt\sfp_*$ is, in fact, an isomorphism. \end{rem}

 We define $\CQ\in \Dmod(\BA^1\times \Bun_G\times \Bun_G)$ by

 Let us check that $\CQ$ satisfies properties (i)-(ii) from \secref{sss:properties of K}.

 \sssec{}